JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_11.md

 And when Michael was born in Bethlehem, something happened that we cannot conceive:

 Up to this time he had always appeared as a fully developed individual of the collective chosen for the bestowal, and we were all thrilled when the news spread from Salvington that the babe of Bethlehem had been born on Urantia.
-It then dawned on us that our Creator and friend was taking the most precarious step of his entire career and apparently jeopardizing his position and authority in this bestowal as a helpless child.
-[UB 119:7.3-4](/en/The_Urantia_Book/119#p7_3)
+It then dawned on us that our Creator and friend was taking the most precarious step of his entire career and apparently jeopardizing his position and authority in this bestowal as a helpless child. <a id="a113_428"></a>[UB 119:7.3-4](/en/The_Urantia_Book/119#p7_3)

 With this perspective that _The Urantia Book_ offers us of the events that occurred in Bethlehem, we can greatly appreciate what our beloved Master did out of love for us:

-Joshua ben Joseph, the Jewish baby, was conceived and brought into the world exactly like all other babies before and after him, save for one thing: this particular baby was the incarnation of Michael of Nebadon, a divine Son of Paradise and the creator of this entire local universe of things and beings.
-[UB 119:7.5](/en/The_Urantia_Book/119#p7_5)
+Joshua ben Joseph, the Jewish baby, was conceived and brought into the world exactly like all other babies before and after him, save for one thing: this particular baby was the incarnation of Michael of Nebadon, a divine Son of Paradise and the creator of this entire local universe of things and beings. <a id="a117_306"></a>[UB 119:7.5](/en/The_Urantia_Book/119#p7_5)

 A child, a Jewish baby named Joshua ben Joseph, is born in stables next to the mangers of the beasts.
 God does not avoid the small and simple, blood and straw are not foreign to this wonderful being, creator of our universe.